The views expressed by the host on this program, now documented to be almost always right 98.7% of the time.

 But rooted in this is the belief that people are too stupid to figure it out and follow it.

-Weston has met with uh union leaders, political donors and fundraisers, liberal and centrist groups, party committees, members of Congress, and all major presidential campaigns.
+If you start giving them facts and figures and so forth, Weston has met with union leaders, political donors and fundraisers, liberal and centrist groups, party committees, members of Congress, and all major presidential campaigns.

-The Senate Democratic Policy Committee Is working with him on a messaging project.
+The Senate Democratic Policy Committee is working with him on a messaging project.

-Uh the goal, says John Cowan, the third way president, is to get candidates of any party to focus on the received impression of their words, how people perceive what they're saying.
+The goal, says John Cowan, the third way president, is to get candidates of any party to focus on the received impression of their words, how people perceive what they're saying.

 That means learning that reason and rationality are not the most effective political weapons in a campaign.

-Reason and rationale.
+Reason and rationality.

 Well, the Democrats got that down.